ivankorolenko/GameOfTrones__React/README.md

-## Small React App based on series of Ice And Fire
+## React App based on series of Ice And Fire

 <div>
     <img src="./screenshots/screenshot-1.png" />